Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Concluding remarks

-We briefly mention another, comparable approach to integer arithmetic that is also based on some form of digit append constructors for representing integer numbers.
-In~\cite{CMR97}, \textsc{Contejean, March\'e} and \textsc{Rabehasaina} introduce integer arithmetic based on \emph{balanced ternary numbers}, that is, numbers that can be represented by a digit append function $\apt$ with digits -1,0,1 and semantics $\llbracket i\rrbracket= i$ and $\llbracket x\apt i\rrbracket= \underline3\cdot\llbracket x\rrbracket+i$ (see, e.g., \textsc{Knuth}~\cite{Knuth}) and provide a TRS that is confluent and terminating modulo associativity and commutativity of addition and multiplication.
+We briefly mention two other, comparable approaches to arithmetic that are also based on some form of digit append constructors for representing numbers.
+First, in~\cite{WZ95} \textsc{Walters} and \textsc{Zantema} introduce a TRS which they named DA (for ``digit application'') with addition and multiplication on natural numbers.
+The authors prove strong termination by recursive path ordering and confluence, and also judge this TRS to have good efficiency and readability.
+Secondly, in~\cite{CMR97}, \textsc{Contejean, March\'e} and \textsc{Rabehasaina} introduce integer arithmetic based on \emph{balanced ternary numbers}, that is, numbers that can be represented by a digit append function $\apt$ with digits -1,0,1 and semantics $\llbracket i\rrbracket= i$ and $\llbracket x\apt i\rrbracket= \underline3\cdot\llbracket x\rrbracket+i$ (see, e.g., \textsc{Knuth}~\cite{Knuth}) and provide a TRS that is confluent and terminating modulo associativity and commutativity of addition and multiplication.

 Based on either a DDRS for the natural numbers or a DDRS for the integers one may develop a DDRS for rational numbers in various ways.
 It is plausible to consider the meadow of rational numbers of~\cite{BergstraT07} or the non-involutive meadow of rational numbers (see \cite{BM2014}) or the common meadow of rational numbers (see \cite{BP2014}) as abstract algebraic structures for rationals in which unary, binary, and decimal notation are to be incorporated in ways possibly based on the specifications presented above.
-Furthermore, one does well to consider the work discussed in~\cite{CMR97} on a term rewriting system for rational numbers, in which arithmetic for rational numbers is specified (this is the main result in~\cite{CMR97}, for which the above-mentioned work on integer arithmetic is a preliminary): the authors specify rational numbers by means of a TRS that is complete modulo associativity and commutativity of addition and multiplication, taking advantage of Stein's algorithm for computing gcd's of non-negative integers without any division\footnote{Apart from halving even numbers, which is easy in binary notation, but can otherwise be specified with a shift operation.} (see, e.g., \cite{Knuth}).
+Furthermore, one does well to consider the work discussed in~\cite{CMR97} on a term rewriting system for rational numbers, in which arithmetic for rational numbers is specified (this is the main result in~\cite{CMR97}, for which the above-mentioned work on integer arithmetic is a preliminary): the authors specify rational numbers by means of a TRS that is complete modulo associativity and commutativity of addition and multiplication, taking advantage of Stein's algorithm for computing gcd's of non-negative integers without any division \footnote{Apart from halving even numbers, which is easy in binary notation, but can otherwise be specified with a shift operation.} (see, e.g., \cite{Knuth}).

 A survey of equational algebraic specifications for abstract datatypes is provided in~\cite{Wirsing91}.
 In~\cite{BergstraT95} one finds the general result that computable abstract datatypes can be specified by means of specifications which are confluent and strongly terminating term rewriting systems.
 Some general results on algebraic specifications can be found in~\cite{BroyWP84,BergstraT87,GaudelJ98}.
 More recent applications of equational specifications can be found in~\cite{BergstraT07}.